 20. Karada Village near Coorg

 As the place is not as popular as other tourists spots, tourists get enough seclusion and calmness away from the usual hustle-bustle.
-It offers tourists with mesmerizing natural beauty and refreshing environment.
-Huge expanses of coffee-estates cover the area making it even more beautiful.
+It offers tourists mesmerizing natural beauty and a refreshing environment.
+Huge expanses of coffee estates cover the area making it even more beautiful.